deargle/deargle.github.io/_security_assignments/lab_security_onion.md

 	If the map isn't working, just search for the IP address using Wolfram-Alpha.
 Or, follow the instructions in the box below to update your map.

+    {% include lab_question.html question='What country does this malware payload comes from?' %}

 	<div class='alert alert-info' markdown='1'>If you don't have any country information showing, first make sure that you have an internet connection (try `ping google.com`),